JBobda/Fall-2018-Hackathon-Entry/README.md

 # Fall-2018-Hackathon-Entry
 This android application uses the OpenWeatherMap API to recommend clothing for the user to wear.
 The app also displays more detailed descrition of the weather as well as a handrawn model of what the user should wear.
-This was a project for the Fall 2018 ACM Hackathon.
+This was a project for the Fall 2018 ACM-J.B.Hunt Hackathon.
 We had 24 hours to create a project that related to the theme of "New and Emerging Technologies" and we created an android application that integrates the rising Kotlin programming language.

 ## Getting Started